 Possession, use and/or distribution of materials or items which are forbidden, including, but not limited to, TV's, MP3 players, video cameras, IPods, electronic gaming devices, laser lights, and/or stolen property (contraband may be confiscated and not returned to the student).
-(Mere possession of a small pocket knife may be considered under this heading if there has been no display of the knife nor has possession been coupled with threats or intimidation.)

-N. Repeated
+- N. Repeated

 Misconduct of a

 More Serious

 Nature:

+- O. Gang Activity

+(Reference School

+Board Policy 5.30):